 We then turn our attention to the French Alps proper with many events in the French Alps in quick succession.

 The Time Megeve Mont-Blanc usually on the first Sunday in June is becoming a key choice for riders entering La Marmotte or the Etape du Tour later in the Summer.
-The route varies each year however with a choice of 3 distances, the route takes in a selection of epic Alpine climbs many being Tour de France regulars including the Aravis, Colombiere, Saisies, Col du Pres and featuring in the 2016 Tour de France, the Bisanne.
+The route varies each year however with a choice of 3 distances, the route takes in a selection of epic Alpine climbs many being Tour de France regulars including the Aravis, Colombiere, Saisies, Col du Pres and featuring in the Tour de France many times, the Bisanne.
 Being a little over an hour from Geneva this is an excellent cyclosportive in the French Alps to acclimatise you to the terain and its possible in a very short 1 or 2 night visit due to the proximity of BreatheBike to Geneva Airport.

 The town of Bonneville is next on our agenda, around 30 minutes from our Chamonix Mont-Blanc base.
 The Faucigny Glieres event takes in a lap (or two for the longer event) of La Mole before climbing the extremely difficult final slog up Col de Solaison finishing at the cross country skiing plateau.

 Morzine the following weekend will be a great event for anyone riding the Etape du Tour in July.

 Due to our proximity to both Switzerland and Italy we have a great choice of cyclosportives and Gran Fondos in 3 Countries.

 A short drive from Chamonix through the Mont Blanc tunnel takes us to Courmayeur and the start of the Gran Fondo Monte Bianco which takes in some amasing climbs in the Italian Aosta Valley finishing with the punishing Colle San Carlos, which is pretty much 10% for 10km.